DeckCheatz/wemod-launcher/readme.md

 <h3><img src="https://cdn.discordapp.com/emojis/1113579886439833690.webp?size=20&quality=lossless" alt="Heart"/>&nbsp;Step 3: Installing WeMod Launcher</h3>

 1. Open Konsole/Terminal and run: `git clone https://github.com/DaniAsh551/wemod-launcher.git`
-2. In Dolphin/File Browser, navigate to your home at /home/$USER to find the **wemod-launcher** folder and make sure it's there.
+2. In Dolphin/File Browser, navigate to your home at `/home/$USER`
+    to find the **wemod-launcher** folder and make sure it's there.
-    **NOTE** $USER will need to be replaced with your username.
+    **NOTE** `$USER` will need to be replaced with your username.
-    On SteamOS, this will be /home/deck.
+    On SteamOS, this will be `/home/deck`.
     <div><img src="https://cdn.discordapp.com/emojis/1049837871772729354.webp?size=20&quality=lossless" alt="Alert"/>&nbsp;<b>Meta Step:</b> Deleting Game Prefix (If Needed)</div>

       -  **IMPORTANT:** It may be needed to delete the old game prefix.
          If you run into problems, follow these steps:
       1. Open Protontricks and note the "Game ID" next to the game.
       2. Open Dolphin file manager and enable "Show Hidden Files".
       3. Navigate to the ".steam" directory (on the drive where you installed your game):